Laws on cycling in Ireland

-The Road Traffic Acts 1961-2014 set out the main provisions for motoring and legislate for bikes.
-There is also secondary legislation, Road Traffic Acts and Road Traffic (Traffic and Parking) Regulations 1997-2019, which regulate the behaviour of motorists and cyclists.
+The Road Traffic Acts 1961-2018 set out the main provisions for motoring and legislate for bikes.
+There is also secondary legislation including the Road Traffic Acts and Road Traffic (Traffic and Parking) Regulations 1997-2019, which regulates the behaviour of motorists and cyclists.

 When cycling you must: